-We consider the lattice index theorem with a K-theoretic treatment.

-- 2. Lattice chiral symmetry and the overlap Dirac index (review)

-- 3. K-theory

-- 4. Massless Dirac (K0 group) vs. massive Dirac (K1 group) in continuum

-- 5. Main theorem on a lattice

-- 6. Comparison with the overlap Dirac index

-- 7. Summary and discussion
+We consider the lattice index theorem with a K-theoretic treatment. - 2.
+Lattice chiral symmetry and the overlap Dirac index (review) - 3.
+K-theory - 4.
+Massless Dirac (K0 group) vs. massive Dirac (K1 group) in continuum - 5.
+Main theorem on a lattice - 6.
+Applications to a manifold with boundaries and the mod two version - 7.
+Summary and discussion